Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations

-We observed that the DGM generally obtains a more accurate result than the DRM in our case here.
-Since the NN and the training algorithm as well as the initial guess are exactly the same, we attribute this discrepancy to the difference of loss functions in the DGM and DRM.
+We observed that the DGM generally obtains a better accuracy in {\it solving PDE} result than the DRM in our case here.
+We compare their accuracy by checking the PDE errors in \eqref{def:err} of their corresponding PDE solutions $u(\cdot;\theta_G)$ and $u(\cdot;\theta_R)$.
+We tested the ResNet of one block with different widths in Table \ref{tab: Relative error for DGM and DRM}.
+Since the NN and the training algorithm as well as the initial guess are exactly the same, we attribute this discrepancy to the difference of loss in the DGM and DRM.

-Figure \ref{fig: Loss and error for widenn} shows the decay of the loss and the relative $L^2$ error in the training process to further demonstrate this difference in accuracy of PDE solutions.
-One interesting observation comes from the comparison of the loss and the error defined in \eqref{def:err}.
-The DRM is very effective to decrease the loss for all widths, but it is less efficient to decrease the PDE error and is less accurate in solving PDE than the DGM in general.
-It seems that after the early stage of quick decay for the loss function, the trajectory of the DRM starts to wander around in a neighbor of the true minimizer in order to further reduce the PDE's $L_2$ error, but with much more strenuous efforts than the DGM.
-As a comparison, the DGM has no such discrepancy between the loss function and the $L_2$ error; instead, the decay of the $L_2$ error is quite responsive to the decay of the loss function.
-One heuristic interpretation of this observation is that by \eqref{eqn:loss1ddgm}, the loss of the DGM is $\mathcal{J}_{\textrm{G}} (u) = \int_0^1 ( u'' - u_{\textrm{ex}} '' )^2 \mathrm{d} x =\|u'' - u_{\textrm{ex}} ''\|^2,$ with the only difference of a (linear) Laplace operator, which is more closely linked to the $L_2$ error than the DRM.
+We furthermore provide complementary results about the convergence for DGM and DRM toward $\theta_{G}$ and $\theta_{R}$ respectively.
+Figure \ref{fig: Loss and error for widenn} shows the decay of the loss and the relative $L^2$ error \eqref{def:err} in the training process.
+One interesting observation comes from the comparison of the loss and the error.
+The DRM is very effective to decrease the loss for all widths, but inefficient to decrease the PDE error.
+It seems that after the early stage of quick decay for the loss function, the DRM trajectories wander around in a neighbor of the minimizer of the loss function in order to further reduce the PDE's error, but with much more strenuous efforts than the DGM.
+As a comparison, the DGM has a better match for the decay between the PDE error and the loss function.
+This is easy to understand since by \eqref{eqn:lossdgm_d}, the loss of the DGM is $\mathcal{J}_{\textrm{G}} (u) = \int_0^1 ( u'' - u_{\textrm{ex}} '' )^2 \mathrm{d} x =\|u'' - u_{\textrm{ex}} ''\|^2,$ with the only difference of a (linear) Laplace operator, which is more closely linked to the PDE error \eqref{def:err} than the DRM.